Public Comment Period on Disadvantaged Community Definition

 Low Priority | The project will take place in a disadvantaged community that meets one criterion, but the work proposed does not demonstrate meaningful involvement from the selected community | A streambank stabilization project in a census block with high linguistic isolation |

 LCBP staff, in coordination with confidential external peer reviewers selected for each grant category, will evaluate the degree to which a project meets the criteria outlined in LCBP’s definition of disadvantaged community.
-Please refer to a specific Request For Proposals (RFP) for more information on how disadvantaged community criteria will be considered in that grant category’s evaluation process.
+Please refer to a specific Request For Proposals (RFP) for more information on how communities with disadvantages criteria will be considered in that grant category’s evaluation process.

 LCBP reviewed relevant federal and state agency definitions of ‘disadvantaged’ or ‘environmental justice’ communities to identify datasets commonly included in these definitions1.
 LCBP selected a suite of criteria to be included in our definition, following EPA guidance and consideration of commonly used datasets that align with LCBP’s mission.
 A public comment period on the proposed criteria was held in November-December 2022.

 Following review of public comments received, the Lake Champlain Steering Committee approved an interim disadvantaged community definition in December 2022.
-LCBP then developed a mapping tool to assist with identifying the locations of disadvantaged communities per LCBP’s definition.
+LCBP then developed a mapping tool to assist with identifying the locations of communities with disadvantages per LCBP’s definition.

 1Definitions reviewed include: Agency for Toxic Substances and Disease Registry’s Environmental Justice Indicator, The Center for Disease Control and Agency for Toxic Substances and Disease Registry’s Social Vulnerability Index, The Council on Environmental Quality’s Climate and Economic Justice Screening Tool, EPA’s Environmental Justice Screening and Mapping Tool, The New York State Climate Justice Working Group’s draft Disadvantaged Communities Criteria, Québec Ministry of Municipal Affairs and Housing Economic Vitality Index, Vermont Act No. 154.
 An act relating to environmental justice in Vermont

 LCBP recognizes that communities can be impacted by factors that are not solely related to socioeconomic indicators.
-In addition to the socioeconomic criteria that are used in LCBP’s definition of disadvantaged community, proposals should clearly demonstrate how the proposed project will address or improve environmental quality concerns across the intended project area, and how these concerns align with LCBP’s mission and management goals identified within Opportunities for Action.
-The degree to which a community is impacted by any one or more of these environmental quality indicators will be weighed to help prioritize projects within underserved communities.
+In addition to the socioeconomic criteria that are used in LCBP’s definition of communities with disadvantages, proposals should clearly demonstrate how the proposed project will address or improve environmental quality concerns across the intended project area, and how these concerns align with LCBP’s mission and management goals identified within Opportunities for Action.
+The degree to which a community is impacted by any one or more of these environmental quality indicators will be weighed to help prioritize projects within communities with disadvantages.